thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-progress-report.md

 resources empowers learners to progress at their own pace and fully explore the capabilities of SplashKit, making it an invaluable tool for both beginners and more advanced users.

-#### Projects
+### Projects

-**Arcade Machines**
+**Arcade Machines**:

 The university has acquired four arcade machines equipped with Raspberry Pi 3B+ units, designed to showcase games developed with SplashKit.
 The short-term goal is to prepare these platforms for students to display their SplashKit creations.
 The medium-term goal is to streamline the process for first-year students to easily upload and test their games.

-**Game Development**
+**Game Development**:

 The Game Development team is dedicated to creating and enhancing games that run on the arcade machines.
 Their mission is to demonstrate SplashKit’s capabilities and inspire students by showcasing what can be achieved with the framework.

-**SplashKit Website**
+**SplashKit Website**:

 Powered by the Starlight framework, the revamped SplashKit website aims to offer an enriched and user-friendly experience for developers and learners.
 It will host existing tutorials and guides, providing a central hub for exploring and learning about SplashKit.

-**SplashKit Tutorials**
+**SplashKit Tutorials**:

 The SplashKit Website will feature tutorials aimed at helping students learn and explore SplashKit’s functionality.
 The focus is on developing smaller, high-quality tutorials across C++, C#, and Python, rather than extensive series.

-**SplashKit Expansion**
+**SplashKit Expansion**:

 The Expansion team is responsible for maintaining and enhancing the SplashKit core.
 This includes bug fixes, feature improvements, and refining installation and usage workflows through package creation and addressing installation issues.

-**SplashKit Online**
+**SplashKit Online**:

 SplashKit Online is developing a web-based IDE that allows students to write and run code directly in their browsers.
 Initially launched as a prototype in 2023, the 2024 goal is to mature this tool into a comprehensive product, including C# support and an embeddable version for the SplashKit website.

-#### Aims for Trimester
+### Aims for Trimester

 Trimester Aims for SplashKit Development:

-**Refine and Complete SplashKit Online**:

-Finalise the development and polish of SplashKit Online to enhance its functionality and user experience.
+- **Refine and Complete SplashKit Online**: Finalise the development and polish of SplashKit Online to enhance its functionality and user experience.
 This includes embedding a "lite" version into the SplashKit website, focusing on seamless integration, improving interface design, and optimising performance for code snippets and interactive features.
 Migrate the current version to the Thoth Tech repository for centralised management.

-**Establish and Manage Software Packages**

-Initiate the development of a comprehensive package management system for SplashKit libraries.
+- **Establish and Manage Software Packages**: Initiate the development of a comprehensive package management system for SplashKit libraries.
 This includes organising and automating the creation of software packages, ensuring their proper integration and usage across different platforms.
 Provide thorough documentation and sample projects to support users in integrating and utilising the packages effectively.

-**Enhance and Expand Tutorials and Guides**

-Review and update existing tutorials to align with the latest features of SplashKit.
+- **Enhance and Expand Tutorials and Guides**: Review and update existing tutorials to align with the latest features of SplashKit.
 Complete pending tutorials, including advanced topics like creating a 2D Metroidvania game and networking basics.
 Develop new tutorials for Raspberry Pi GPIO functionalities and networking principles.
 Ensure all tutorials are clear, interactive, and supported by updated guides.

-**Advance Arcade Game Automation**

-Develop a foundational structure for arcade game automation.
+- **Advance Arcade Game Automation**: Develop a foundational structure for arcade game automation.
   Enhance the EmulationStation menu to support new modes (Kiosk and Normal) and game download scripts.
 Create a local test mode for new game builds and implement a voting system to improve the star ranking process.
 Address C# compatibility issues and formalise the game upload process for student contributions.

-**Revamp SplashKit Website**

-Establish a core onboarding hub on the SplashKit website, including onboarding guides, tutorial templates, and links to essential resources.
+- **Revamp SplashKit Website**: Establish a core onboarding hub on the SplashKit website, including onboarding guides, tutorial templates, and links to essential resources.
 Improve the API reference with additional usage examples, live demos, and a global language switcher.
 Fix broken parts of ported tutorials and import completed ones.
 Design and launch a showcase page to feature games developed with SplashKit, enhancing the website's visual appeal and user engagement.

-**Standardise Game Development Approach**

-Introduce standardised implementation patterns for game development, focusing on decoupling data and functionality.
+- **Standardise Game Development Approach**: Introduce standardised implementation patterns for game development, focusing on decoupling data and functionality.
 Develop a "10-minute game" to implement core mechanics early in the trimester, allowing time for visual enhancements and additional features.
 Create documentation on discrete game systems and refine the implementation patterns based on feedback.

+### Deliverables

-#### Deliverables
+#### Arcade

-##### **Arcade**

 Trimester Deliverables: